Héritage Montréal

 Finally, it is to be feared that abandoning this building and putting it up for sale, in addition to its impact on the future of F.A.C.E., will add to the number of disused public or institutional buildings.
 The hope that the real estate market will solve the challenge of safeguarding this heritage building, including certain interior spaces such as the remarkable auditorium, belies its real capacity to carry out so many large-scale requalifications in the short term.
 In short, the best use for this protected heritage building remains that of a school.

-Héritage Montréal therefore asking that this decision be suspended and that the architects and other professionals involved in the project be duly mandated to identify ways of reducing project costs, including by adapting the program and standards to the heritage building.
+Héritage Montréal therefore Héritage Montréal that this decision be suspended and that the architects and other professionals involved in the project be duly mandated to identify ways to reduce the project's costs, including by adapting the program and standards to the heritage building.

 (*) F.A.C.E. for Formation artistique au cœur de l'éducation / Fine Arts Core Education